Blog

 From the Soil to the Drying Beds — Building Quality in Coffee from the Ground Up

-At Nordic Approach, our obsession with quality begins long before coffee reaches a cupping table.
-It begins in the soil, in the hands of farmers, and in the nuanced decisions they make at every step of cultivation and post-harvest processing.
-If you're a newer buyer or just starting to explore specialty coffee more deeply, understanding how quality is built in the early stages will help you buy more confidently and cup more critically.
+At Nordic Approach, our commitment to specialty coffee quality begins long before the beans reach a cupping table.
+It starts in the soil, in the hands of farmers, and in the nuanced decisions they make at every stage of cultivation and post-harvest processing.
+For newer buyers or those deepening their knowledge of specialty coffee, understanding how quality is built early on helps you buy more confidently and cup more critically.

 The Pre-Harvest Puzzle

-Everything starts with the cherry, and that cherry’s potential is shaped by environmental conditions and agronomic practices.
-Soil is often overlooked in casual conversations about coffee, but it’s the invisible engine behind a plant’s health and resilience.
-Ideal coffee-growing soils are free-draining, deep, and slightly acidic (pH 5 to 6).
+Everything begins with the flowers that turn into cherries, whose potential is shaped by environmental conditions and agronomic practices.
+Soil is often overlooked but is critical to plant health and resilience.
+Ideal coffee-growing soils are free-draining, deep, and slightly acidic (pH 5–6).
+Volcanic red earths or sandy loams rich in organic matter are optimal.
+Even with perfect soil, over-fertilization—especially with nitrogen—can dilute flavor and reduce cup quality.

-Effective pest and disease management also shapes final cup quality.
-Coffee is vulnerable to leaf rust, berry borers, and other threats that sap plant vitality.
-Beyond pesticides, diligent organic farming, cultural practices like pruning, intercropping, and predator insect promotion, help keep pest populations in check without compromising soil and biodiversity.
+Effective pest and disease management shapes final cup quality as well.
+Leaf rust, berry borers, and other threats can sap plant vitality.
+Beyond pesticides, organic farming practices, pruning, intercropping, and promoting predator insects help maintain plant health without compromising soil and biodiversity.

 Harvest and Ripeness

 Selective picking is the first human checkpoint in quality control.
-Only fully ripe cherries should make it into a specialty lot.
-In places like Ethiopia and Kenya, most harvesting is done by hand, which allows producers to select only ripe fruit.
-In Brazil and parts of Colombia, mechanical harvesters may be used, but these require significant post-harvest sorting to avoid under- and overripe cherries from tainting the lot.
+Only fully ripe cherries should enter a specialty lot.
+In Ethiopia and Kenya, hand-picking allows producers to select ripe fruit precisely.
+In Brazil and parts of Colombia, mechanical harvesters are used, but these require additional post-harvest sorting to remove under- and overripe cherries.

 Post-Harvest Processing — Where the Magic Happens

 Once harvested, cherries must be processed.
-The method used has a massive impact on flavor, body, and shelf life.
-In general, there are three primary processing methods: washed, natural, and honey.
-More recently, experimental fermentations like anaerobic and carbonic maceration have entered the scene, adding complexity and controversy.
+The chosen method dramatically affects flavor, body, and shelf life.
+Primary processing methods include washed, natural, and honey, while experimental techniques like anaerobic and carbonic maceration are increasingly used for specialty lots.

 Washed (Wet) Process